Finding professional help for grief

 Therapy can be expensive, and is not always covered by insurance.
 Try to find a provider who will work with you to find an affordable option.

 Recommendations from friends and family are a good place to start, or use a website like Alma or Zocdoc.

 Read online bios carefully to find a thoughtful therapist who doesn’t want to fix your grief.

 If the provider you find isn’t taking new clients, ask for a list of colleagues who may be.

 Everyone experiences grief differently, and what you go through day by day can be as unpredictable as it is difficult.
-This is a healing process, but is it one that is usually emotionally draining and may take longer than you feel prepared for.
+This is a healing process, but it is one that is usually emotionally draining and may take longer than you feel prepared for.